jzhoulab/Multiplexer/README.md

 ```sh
 python CLI.py plot <input_file> <output_name>
 ```

-Plots and predictions will be saved by default into the `./newSaves' directory.
+Where \<input_file> is the relative path to the Multiplexer predictions saved by **predict** and \<output_name> is the desired name for the saved plot.
+Note, plots and predictions will be saved by default into the `./newSaves' directory.

 # Training Notebook